-The Waste Management and Recycling Contract, which deals with over 450,000 tonnes of waste per annum, will enter its eighth Contract Year during 2016/17.
+The Waste Management and Recycling Contract, which deals with over 450,000 tonnes of waste per annum, will enter its ninth Contract Year during 2017/18.
 The contract handles all the residual and most of the recycled material collected by the Merseyside and Halton Councils, as well as the waste householders bring to our Household Waste Recycling Centres (HWRC's).

-We will be looking closely at this contract as part of a services review (para 1.3 below) but in the meantime we will continue to make the best use of the contract to treat waste sustainably and cost-effectively.
+We will be looking closely at this contract as part of a services review but in the meantime we will continue to make the best use of the contract to treat waste sustainably and cost-effectively.

-- 1.2.1 To manage the services to the District Councils under the WMRC in line with its Service Delivery Plans and the minimum contract standards for 2016/17 which are: - Diverting from landfill at least 90% of Kerbside Collected Recyclable Materials - Diverting from landfill at least 95% of Organic Waste (Garden and Kitchen Waste) - 1.2.2 To manage the Household Waste Recycling Centres under the WMRC in line with Service Delivery Plans and the minimum contract standards for 2016/17 which are: - Recycling and composting at least 52.91% of HWRC waste - Diverting from landfill at least 64.04% of HWRC waste
+- 1.2.1 To manage the services to the District Councils under the WMRC in line with its Service Delivery Plans and the minimum contract standards for 2017/18 which are: - Diverting from landfill at least 90% of Kerbside Collected Recyclable Materials - Diverting from landfill at least 95% of Organic Waste (Garden and Kitchen Waste) - 1.2.2 To manage the Household Waste Recycling Centres under the WMRC in line with Service Delivery Plans and the minimum contract standards for 2017/18 which are: - Recycling and composting at least 52.91% of HWRC waste - Diverting from landfill at least 64.04% of HWRC waste - 1.2.3 To ensure the delivery of the WMRC services (as they relate to the planned preventative Maintenance programme). - 1.2.4 To manage the Veolia improvement programme.